 Pruning trees should be performed with proper planning and methods to ensure they are adequately pruned and maintain a great appearance and aesthetics.

-Assessing its spread, dead or decaying branches and out-crossed branches is essential to prune a tree.
+Assessing its spread, dead or decaying branches, and out-crossed branches is essential to prune a tree.

-Firstly, disinfect all the tools so that the infection doesn’t spread to other regions and start with cutting damaged parts which might be infected or dead; removing such parts helps maintain their health and well-being, and remove the parts that are crossing or rubbing over each other, remove the parts growing towards unfavourable directions.
+Firstly, disinfect all the tools so that the infection doesn’t spread to other regions and start with cutting damaged parts which might be infected or dead; removing such parts helps maintain their health and well-being, and remove the parts that are crossing or rubbing over each other, remove the parts growing towards unfavorable directions.

 Remember not to trim off more than 25 percent of the foliage and do the Pruning in the dormant season of the plant, during the late fall or early spring; avoid it in the growing season.